The Amazon is our home, and it is not for sale.

 The fight to protect natural old growth forests from destruction by logging, mining, cattle ranching and the planting of large corporate farms of soybeans and palm oil, has been waged by local tribes and environmental groups for decades, notably in Brazil, Ecuador, Honduras, Peru and Mexico as well as in several Southeast Asian countries including Indonesia and Cambodia.

-Actor and environmental activist, Leonardo DiCaprio, said of Nenquimo, who was named by Time Magazine as one of the 100 Most Influential People of 2020, “She once told me she was wasn’t going to give up.
+Actor and environmental activist, Leonardo DiCaprio, said of Nenquimo, who was named by Time Magazine as one of the 100 Most Influential People of 2020, She once told me she was wasn’t going to give up.
 That she was going to keep fighting.
-That she would continue to defend the forests that she loves from the industries and oil companies that would devour it.”
+That she would continue to defend the forests that she loves from the industries and oil companies that would devour it.

 The Amazon, located in 9 South American counties, is the largest tropical rainforest in the world.
 A healthy Amazon forest preserved in its natural state, is essential in the fight to limit dangers of climate change from human caused carbon emissions that create the heat trapping greenhouse effect.
 The Amazon is often described as the lungs of the planet providing 6 percent of life sustaining oxygen in the atmosphere, but its most important natural function is its absorption of vast amounts human caused excess carbon emissions.
-The Amazon is known a “carbon sink,” that stores 120 billion metric cubic tons of carbon, as much carbon that is emitted by human activity in 12 years.
+The Amazon is known as a carbon sink that stores 120 billion metric cubic tons of carbon, as much carbon that is emitted by human activity in 12 years.

 The amount of carbon dioxide in the atmosphere today is 415 parts per million, up sharply from 280 parts per million at the beginning of the industrial revolution in 1780s.
 If we are to keep global atmospheric temperatures below the dangerous threshold of what climate scientists warn of a 1.5 Celsius degree increase above temperatures in preindustrial times, human caused carbon dioxide emissions, the most prevalent of the greenhouse gases, must be sharply reduced and then reach carbon neutrality by 2050.

-If the Amazon continues to be deforested at the unprecedented rates seen in the past few decades – now approaching 20 percent of the entire forest – the natural systems of the Amazon will become unbalanced, especially affecting the rain from evaporation the trees produce.
-It will dry out as a pasture and will become a “carbon source,” not a “carbon sink” with dire effects on the planet.
+If the Amazon continues to be deforested at the unprecedented rates seen in the past few decades now approaching 20 percent of the entire forest – the natural systems of the Amazon will become unbalanced, especially affecting the rain from evaporation the trees produce.
+It will dry out as a pasture and will become a carbon source, not a carbon sink with dire effects on the planet.

-“If we allow the Amazon to be destroyed little by little, of course, that affects us as indigenous peoples, but it will also affect everyone because of climate change,” said Nenquimo.
-“The struggle we do is for all humanity because we all live connected to the land.”
+If we allow the Amazon to be destroyed little by little, of course, that affects us as indigenous peoples, but it will also affect everyone because of climate change, said Nenquimo.
+The struggle we do is for all humanity because we all live connected to the land.

 The United Nations Environmental Programme granted her the Champions of the Earth award in 2020 in recognition of her work.

-“The river, the food, the animals, the medicinal plants.
-We are protecting all of this because the Amazon is our home.”
-Nemonte Nenquimo.
+The river, the food, the animals, the medicinal plants.
+We are protecting all of this because the Amazon is our home says Nemonte Nenquimo.